1 dead, 1 seriously injured in Bronx elevator accident

 The workers had permits for elevator work, and the existing building has multiple active construction permits, including for interior renovation, exterior work, vertical enlargement, and change of use.

-The investigation is active and ongoing.
+A Full Stop Work Order has been issued for the site, and the investigation is active and ongoing.

-Vacant for the past 15 years, the former ice factory has been best known as "The History Channel building" because of an advertisement.
+Vacant for the past 15 years, the former ice factory has been best known as "The History Channel building" because of a huge Billboard on the roof -- thought it now reads "I Heart Radio."

+Another worker died in 2019 after a fall at the same building.

 It was slated to be the home of the Dream Charter School's main campus.